bad-mushroom/Eco/README.md

 ### Environemnt Variables

-Eco is build on Laravel which uses .env files for environment configuration.
+Eco is built on Laravel which uses .env files for environment configuration.
 You'll first need to copy the example file.

 ```
 cp .env.example .env